variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 [**Lincoln Park Emporium**](https://www.facebook.com/LincolnParkEmporium/){: target="_blank"} - Open for business.

-[**Lincoln Park Library **](https://www.facebook.com/Lincoln-Park-Library-115697038460002/){: target="_blank"}\- Closed until April 9th.
+[**Lincoln Park Library**](https://www.facebook.com/myhpld/){: target="_blank"} - Closed through April 9th.
 On-line services like Libby/Overdrive, Hoopla, and Kanopy are all good to go and have been enhanced

 [**Lonesome Buck**](https://www.facebook.com/lonesomebuck/){: target="_blank"} - Closed (for now).
 In the coming days, watch for information on To-Go Beer, merchandise and gift cards.